-Edward Docx's new book, The Devil's Garden, is out in April, so we thought we'd sit him down and ask him a few questions about it.
+Edward Docx's book, The Devil's Garden, is out now, so we thought we'd sit him down and ask him a few questions about it.

 1. Can you summarise The Devil's Garden in fifty words?

 It is about love and corruption and ancient tribes and violence and grief and sex and science and religion and ants and anthropology and the clash between the individual and the big opposing forces of the twenty-first century.
 Most of all it's about what lies hidden in the human heart.

 2. What inspired you to write a novel set in the jungle?

 In a place called Puerto Maldonado in Peru, a woman told me a story about a scientist who disappeared in terrifying circumstances and that got me thinking…

 I went to the Amazon a couple of times.
 The first trip was with a friend and fellow writer.
 We met up in Lima and - after variously ill-advised diversions – we put ourselves in a small boat heading upriver.
 I remember I was suffering from a combination of sunstroke, dodgy malaria tablets and altitude sickness.
 Plus, I had been out until six in the morning.
 So I just lay in the bottom of the boat with my skin covered in this death-white sun block and a cheap leather hat over my face.
 When we got to the river station, there were these two German postgraduate students busy doing ant research right in the middle of all the bad stuff that was going on with the drugs and the logging and the tribes.